neopragma/python-unit-testing/docs/presentation-notes.md

 Once we have a few tests in place, it becomes easier to work with the code.
 But initially, it may not be clear how we can _begin_ to work with the code.

+## Foodie: Legacy Code with Multiple Concerns

+Quite often, when unit tests are written after the production code - or when they're never written at all - the production code tends to violate one of the most fundamental software design principles of all - separation of concerns.
+Different concerns are jumbled together in the same source units.

+Code like this can be difficult to unit test unless we break out the different concerns and/or set up a lot of mocks and stubs to fake out the portions of the code that aren't of interest to each particular test case.

+Under directory foodie slash starter, take a look at the Python source files foodie, food_storage, and food_run.
+Think about how you might set up isolated unit tests for this code.

+_Facilitate a discussion._

+See if you can refactor the code to make it easier to unit test.

+_Let participants work on this a while.
+They don't necessarily have to finish._

+_Facilitate a discussion about how easy or hard they found it to get meaningful unit test cases around the code._

+_Guide them toward thinking about the value of unit testing code like that, which consists mainly of interactions with external services - a network API and a database adapter.
+Bring Dude's Law into the picture and see if participants consider it worthwhile to write unit tests that only verify that the SUT made certain calls.
+Maybe it is, maybe it isn't._

+_Note: Your version of the repo has a subdirectory named foodie/solution that contains refactored foodie code and a sample unit test case for the API call.
+If they didn't get much done on their own, you can use this sample solution to support the discussion._

 ## Resources for Working with Existing Codebases

 There are a lot of resources online and in print to help us with this problem.
 Here are a couple of the best ones.